FIELD TRIPS ARE OPEN TO PAID NOJMS MEMBERS ONLY. You must be a paid member in good standing to attend our field trips.

 June 10, 2017 - 12 members attended a fun trip to Paradise Falls, in Newport, NY, for a day of Herkimer Diamond digging.
 The weather was great, as was our host and guide, Joel Davis.
 Everyone enjoyed the Hike-N-Dig, and we all came home with beautiful Herkimer Diamonds!
 In attendance were Dave S., Jeff W., George and Alaine M., Steve D and Dave, Dave M. and Izzy, Tim and Mark H., Jan and her guest.
 It was a great day and a fun trip for the group!

-May 13, 2017 - 16 NoJMS members attended our FIRST EVER field trip to the Tilcon Oxford Quarry in Oxford, NJ.
+May 13, 2017 - 16 NoJMS members attended our FIRST EVER field trip to the Tilcon Oxford Quarry in White Township, NJ.
 It was a miserable rainy day, but the experience of being in the quarry for the first time, made it seem like the rain was not even there!
 It was an enjoyable day of collecting some of New Jersey's most desired minerals.
 The quarry crew had just done a fresh blast for us the day before, and we had access to the newly blasted materials.
 After getting used to reading the rock, members started finding specimens, including some exceptional examples of quartz crystals and deep green epidote crystals in calcite.
 Also found were very large masses of chalcopyrite, axinite, green actinolite, rose quartz, clear quartz crystals in marble, pyrolusite, and nice brown sphalerite crystals.
 Everyone went home with cool material, and soggy clothes!
 And, of course, the trip to Oxford would not have been complete without a stop to Hot Dog Johnny's on Rt.46 in Buttzville!!
 The manager of the quarry, Steve, was an awesome guy, and we had such a great time with him and his daughter, he invited us back for another trip in the future.
 Attending were Mike Dunton, Dave Shapiro, Jeff Wilson, Jess Jacobson, Bob Horn, Bob Allen, Dave Miller, Eric Stanchich, Eric, Jr., Bryan Davis, Johan Maertens, Steve Dougherty, Derek Yoost, Gary Moldovany, Mike Machette, and Steve Wein.

 April 22, 2017 - 14 members visited the Washington Mines in Otisville, NY.
 A fun time was had by all.
 The crew visited all 6 mines.
 Great specimens of Galens, Sphalerite, Malachite, and Azurite were found.
 The weather was good and humor was rampant!
 Attending were Dave S., Ron S., Jess J., Dave M., Paul R., Mike D., Nina., Joe E., Jim C., George M., Alaine M., Mike W., Mike M., and Lynne S.